MariaSpiiish/lets-talk/README.md

 :white_check_mark: Once a topic has been discussed, it can be marked as discussed.
 The discussed topics route then fills with a list of topics that have been completed, and the topic itself is removed from the homepage.
 However, it can still be accessed through the discussed topics route.

+:bulb: A Tips button is available on the interface, allowing users to open a modal with helpful suggestions on how to effectively use the app.

 :dancer: The About page provides information about the developer and the co-author of the content.

 :sailboat: The app is easy to navigate, with links available in both the header and footer of the page.

-#### Technologies
+#### Technologies:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)